aws-solutions/fhir-works-on-aws/DEVELOPMENT.md

    Performs a full clean build.
 See `rush rebuild -h` for more options.

 `rush test`
-runs test and updates code coverage summary in README file for each package.
+Runs test and updates code coverage summary in README file for each package.
 See `rush test -h` for more options

 [`rush add`](https://rushjs.io/pages/commands/rush_add/)
 Adds a specified package as a dependency of the current project (as determined by the current working directory), and then runs `rush update`.
 Always use the `--caret` or version with caret symbol(example-lib@^1.2.3).
 Not including the caret installs tilde versions(e.g. ~1.2.3) by default.